Spanish–Ottoman Wars: Ottomans took war to the Western Mediterranean (1542–1559)

-Despite the other fronts, there was a brief peace from Ottoman military incursions in the Spanish Domains since 1545.
-However, the calm between the parties was short-lived, and the Spanish Empire sent a fleet in June 1550 to capture the Ottoman fortress of Mahdia in Tunisia, and Emperor Ferdinand's efforts to recapture Hungary and Transylvania through George Martinuzzi led to the start of a new war that would last until 1562.
-In this war, Turgut Reis, who took over the leadership of the Ottoman fleet, and Piyale Pasha, who was appointed Kapudan Pasha in 1553, brought the Ottoman military presence in the Western Mediterranean to its peak, in defiance of the Spanish Empire.
+Despite other fronts, there was a brief peace from Ottoman military incursions into the Spanish Domains after 1545.
+However, the calm between these parties was short-lived: the Spanish Empire sent a fleet in June 1550 to capture the Ottoman fortress of Mahdia in Tunisia, and Emperor Ferdinand's efforts to recapture Hungary and Transylvania through George Martinuzzi led to the start of a new war that lasted until 1562.
+In this war, Turgut Reis, who assumed leadership of the Ottoman fleet, and Piyale Pasha, who was appointed Kapudan Pasha in 1553, brought Ottoman military presence in the Western Mediterranean to its peak, in defiance of the Spanish Empire.

 The Mediterranean was the scene of larger-scale operations and important victories for the Ottomans.
 The operations of the Ottoman Navy in the Mediterranean, in alliance with the Kingdom of France against the Holy Roman Empire, led to the start of an Italian War that lasted from 1551 until 1559.